onzfonz/comp227/src/content/4/en/part4b.md

 })
 ```

-Both tests store the response of the request to the *response* variable, and unlike the previous test that used the methods provided by *supertest* for verifying the status code and headers, this time we are inspecting the response data stored in <i>response.body</i> property.
+Both tests store the response of the request to the `response` variable, and unlike the previous test that used the methods provided by *supertest* for verifying the status code and headers, this time we are inspecting the response data stored in `response.body` property.
 Our tests verify the format and content of the response data with the [expect](https://jestjs.io/docs/expect#expectvalue) method of Jest.

 The benefit of using the async/await syntax is starting to become evident.